 Cherokee Brave Dogwood for Sale Online

-Late Spring brings lush green foliage that provides about as perfect filtered shade as you can get.
+Botanically referred to as 'Cornus florida', the Cherokee Brave Flowering Dogwood Trees grow in a multi-stemmed, compact form and reach mature heights around 30 feet tall.
+Beyond their stunning blooms and medium size, these beautiful trees are great for adding a splash of seasonal interest to the yard.
 In fall, the shows not over; the leaves turn a beautiful deep red.
-Songbirds will return again and again to the Cherokee Brave Dogwood to gather the glossy red fruits in autumn and winter.
+Songbirds will return again and again to the Cherokee Brave Dogwood to gather the glossy red berries in autumn and winter.

 |Mature Height:||20 to 25 Feet|

 |Flower Color:||Red with White centers|

 Be sure to read our planting instructions to ensure a healthy and happy plant for years to come!

 How do I fertilize Cherokee Brave Dogwood Tree?

 Bio-tone starter fertilizer is a great starter fertilizer that provides plants with mycorrhizae fungus.
 It is a naturally occurring beneficial fungus that colonizes on the new growing roots of plants.
 It creates a barrier between the roots of the plant and fungus and pathogens that can cause root rot.
 Fertilize Cherokee Brave Dogwood Tree again 6 to 8 weeks later to encourage denser foliage or faster growth of young trees.
 Native Dogwoods do prefer a slightly acidic growing environment so the use of an acidic fertilizer such as Holly-Tone by Espoma is recommended in areas of the country where the soil tends to have a less than acidic soil profile.

 How do I mulch a Cherokee Brave Dogwood Tree?